Post-Judgment Asset Protection in Florida

 Converting Non-Exempt Assets After a Judgment

 Florida law permits a judgment debtor to convert non-exempt assets into exempt categories even after a judgment is entered.
-This is one of the most significant post-judgment planning tools available in any state.
+Few states allow this as broadly as Florida does.

 A judgment debtor can purchase a Florida homestead with non-exempt cash, move in, and the creditor generally has no recourse.
 The Florida Supreme Court has upheld this right repeatedly.
 The conversion is not a fraudulent transfer because the debtor is exchanging one form of property for another—liquid assets become real property.
-The creditor’s position is unchanged in the sense that the debtor is not transferring wealth to a third party or concealing it.
+The creditor’s position is unchanged because the debtor is not transferring wealth to a third party or concealing it.
 The debtor is moving it into a constitutionally protected category.

 The same principle applies to annuity conversions.
 Converting a taxable brokerage account into a Florida-exempt annuity moves those funds from a garnishable account into a protected one.
-The conversion must involve an actual purchase of an annuity product, not a sham transaction.
+The conversion must involve an actual purchase of an annuity product from a licensed insurer, not a sham transaction.
+Florida courts have generally upheld these conversions even when the debtor’s motivation was creditor avoidance, provided no evidence supports actual intent to defraud.

 Transfers That Courts Will Reverse